Clinical Options

 Examination of concepts, theories and research related to the nurse educator advanced practice role development including teaching, learning, technology, evaluation strategies, leadership, marketing skills, and nursing education practice in academic and health care delivery settings.

-Field experience and application of concepts, theories, research findings, teaching strategies, learning, technology, evaluation strategies, leadership, and marketing skills from nursing education courses in a variety of nursing education and healthcare settings.
-This practicum will consist of 150 hours.
+Supervised clinical practicum consisting of 50 hours in a variety of education and health care settings.
+Field experience and application of concepts, theories, research findings, teaching strategies, learning, technology, evaluation strategies, leadership, and skills from prior Nursing Education courses will be utilized.

 Prereq.: NURS 7018, NURS 7019, NURS 7020 and NURS 7021.